Ulixes-8/Novel-Proximity-Based-Exploration-Bonus-for-Multi-Agent-Reinforcement-Learning/README.md

 This software was written as a final year thesis.
-It received a final mark of 81%, ranking 8th out of 412 computer science theses at the University of Birminghmam.
-The thesis is available here: https://drive.google.com/file/d/11wO-mfpuW0spVGDNevITv45_IRoW4YQP/view?usp=sharing.
-Other work based on this codebase is available here: https://drive.google.com/file/d/1kmyY57a1Ev8LtSDurHo1XwcZjLzaRsGO/view?usp=sharing
+It received a final mark of 81%, ranking 8th out of 412 computer science theses at the University of Birmingham.

+- The [thesis document](https://drive.google.com/file/d/11wO-mfpuW0spVGDNevITv45_IRoW4YQP/view?usp=sharing) is available online.
+- Other work based on this codebase is described in [this document](https://drive.google.com/file/d/1kmyY57a1Ev8LtSDurHo1XwcZjLzaRsGO/view?usp=sharing).

 # Project Repository